 It's an epic Broadway bonanza and already audiences in the UK are eager to get a slice of the bohemian knees-up.
 The soundtrack is enough to keep us sated for now, but it won't be long before we're clamouring for sequined excess and larger-than-life numbers.
 The show will head into the Piccadilly Theatre post-Pretty Woman.
 Piccadilly Theatre, from autumn 2021

 The coolest musical of the lot!
 Frozen has already unveiled casting with the wonderful Stephanie McKeon and Samantha Barks playing the two sisters Anna and Elsa.
 A gargantuan film franchise, we expect similar results when the live version finally lands in the West End.
-The show is currently scheduled to run at Theatre Royal Drury Lane from 2 April 2021
+Theatre Royal Drury Lane

 If you don't think you know the music of The Drifters, then we can guarantee that you know the music of The Drifters, with hits including "Under the Boardwalk" and "Save the Last Dance for Me".
 West End legend Beverley Knight stars in this brand new show, with book by Ed Curtis and direction by Jonathan Church.
 Newcastle and the West End in autumn 2021

 Alexandra Burke heads up a brand new musical based on the film about a couple of late-20-somethings who promise to marry each other if they don't find anyone else.
 It features a shedload of Burt Bacharach and Hal David songs so will probably be a cockle-warming experience with lots of romance to boot.
 Tour opens at Manchester Palace Theatre on 20 September 2021